cavenditti/yapp/README.md

  - docstrings
  - Add sample pipeline status monitor class
  - Consider permitting repeted tasks in a single pipeline (can this be useful?)
+ - For each step, keep track of the inputs required in future steps.
+So that unneeded ones can be removed from memory